terra-money/docs/docs/Concepts/Protocol.md

 The Terra protocol's market module enables users to always trade 1 USD worth of Luna for 1 UST, and vice versa, incentivizing users to maintain the price of Terra.
 This same principle is true for all Terra stablecoin denominations.

+Users can access the mint and burn function of the market module by performing [market swaps](./glossary.md#market-swap) in [Terra Station](./glossary.md#terra-station).
+To learn how to use the [market swap](./glossary.md#market-swap) feature of Terra station, visit the [Terra Station market swap guide](/How-to/Terra-Station/Swap.html#market-swap).

 - **Example**
   If 1 UST is trading at 1.01 USD, users can use the market swap feature of Terra Station to trade 1 USD of Luna for 1 UST.
 The market burns 1 USD of Luna and mints 1 UST.
 Users can then sell their 1 UST for 1.01 USD, profiting .01 USD through arbitrage, adding to the UST pool.
 This arbitrage continues until UST price falls back to match the price of USD, maintaining Terra's peg.